Fit to Work Certificate

 Letter delivered to your inbox

 Your signed clearance letter arrives same day (submit before 9pm) or by 9am the following morning.
 Forward directly to your employer or HR.
-The QR code allows instant verification of the doctor’s credentials.
+The QR code allows instant verification of the doctor's credentials at gmc-uk.org.

 Need documentation of ongoing conditions or adjustments rather than a clean return clearance?
 See the related certificates below.